jizhang/jizhang.github.com/source/_posts/2015-05-31-spark-streaming-logging-configuration.markdown

 log4j.logger.org.apache.spark=WARN
 log4j.logger.org.eclipse.jetty=WARN

-log4j.logger.com.anjuke.dm=${dm.logging.level}
+log4j.logger.com.shzhangji.dm=${dm.logging.level}
 ```

 This means log4j will roll the log file by 50MB and keep only 5 recent files.
 These files are saved in `/var/log/spark` directory, with filename picked from system property `dm.logging.name`.
-We also set the logging level of our package `com.anjuke.dm` according to `dm.logging.level` property.
+We also set the logging level of our package `com.shzhangji.dm` according to `dm.logging.level` property.
 Another thing to mention is that we set `org.apache.spark` to level `WARN`, so as to ignore verbose logs from spark.

 <!-- more -->